The equivariant cohomology for semidirect product actions: Introduction

 \section{Introduction}

-Let $G$ be a compact group and $X$ be a finite $G$-CW complex.
-The $G$-equivariant cohomology of $X$ with coefficients over a field $\Bbbk$ is defined as the singular cohomology of the homotopy quotient $H^*_G(X;\Bbbk):= H^*( EG \times_G X; \Bbbk)$.
-It becomes canonically a module over the cohomology of the classifying space $H^*(BG; \Bbbk)$ (cohomology coefficients will be omitted as long as there is no ambiguity).
+Let $G$ be a compact Lie group and $X$ be a finite $G$-CW complex.
+The $G$-equivariant cohomology of $X$ with coefficients over a field $\Bbbk$ is defined as the singular cohomology of the homotopy quotient $X_G := EG \times_G X$; namely, $H^*_G(X;\Bbbk):= H^*( X_G; \Bbbk)$.
+It becomes canonically a module over the cohomology of the classifying space $H^*(BG; \Bbbk)$.
+We will omit cohomology coefficients as long as there is no ambiguity.
 We say that $X$ is $G$-equivariantly formal over $\Bbbk$ if the restriction map $H^*_G(X) \rightarrow H^*(X)$ is surjective.
-In this case, the Leray-Hirsch theorem implies that $H^*_G(X)$ is a free module over $H^*(BG)$.
+In this situation, the Leray-Hirsch theorem implies that $H^*_G(X)$ is a free module over $H^*(BG)$.

-Freeness of the equivariant cohomology has been generalized to the study of syzygy modules.
-A detailed discussion of this topic was started by Allday-Franz-Puppe \cite{allday2014equivariant} for torus actions with cohomology over a field of characteristic zero.
+Freeness of equivariant cohomology has been generalized to the study of syzygy modules.
+A detailed discussion of this topic was started by Allday-Franz-Puppe \cite{allday2014equivariant} for torus actions over a field of characteristic zero.
 Recall that a finitely generated module $M$ over a commutative ring $R$ is a $j$-th syzygy if there is an exact sequence

-of free modules $F_k$ for $1 \leq k \leq j$.
-If $R$ is a polynomial algebra in $n$ variables over a field $\bk$ , then the $n$-th syzygy modules correspond to the free ones as a consequence of the Hilbert Syzygy theorem.
-In \cite[Thm.5.7]{allday2014equivariant}, the authors showed that the syzygy order of the equivariant cohomology of a space with a torus action is equivalent to the partial exactness of the Atiyah-Bredon sequence of such a space \cite{atiyah2006elliptic} \cite{bredon1974free}.
-This sequence is defined in the following way: for a $T$-space $X$ where $T = (S^1)^n$, the filtration of $X$ by the dimension of its orbits $X_0 = X^T \subseteq X_1 \subseteq \cdots \subseteq X_n = X $ induces a sequence
+of free $R$-modules $F_k$ for $1 \leq k \leq j$.
+If $R$ is a polynomial algebra in $n$ variables over a field $\bk$, then the $n$-th syzygy modules are free as a consequence of Hilbert Syzygy theorem.

-These results in equivariant cohomology for torus actions are key to extend the study of syzygies in equivariant cohomology for any compact connected Lie group actions by considering the restriction of the action to a maximal tori \cite{franz2016syzygies}, and elementary $p$-abelian groups actions by restriction and transfer of the action to a torus one \cite{ptori}.
+The study of syzygies in equivariant cohomology for torus actions can be extended to actions of any compact connected Lie group actions by considering the restriction of the action to a maximal torus \cite{franz2016syzygies}, and elementary $p$-abelian groups actions by restriction and transfer of the action to an associated torus action \cite{ptori}.